Tesla Model X review

 This all adds up to a very compelling package, but also a very expensive one.
-The cheapest Tesla Model X – the Long Range – costs from £81,500, while the savagely rapid Performance costs £89,000.
-To say this is an expensive car for private buyers is an understatement.
+The cheapest Tesla Model X – the Standard Range – costs from £75,700, while the Long Range model costs £84,800.
+The savagely rapid Performance costs £89,000: to say this is an expensive car for private buyers is an understatement.

-'Ludicrous Model' - only available on the Performance version - costs an extra £11,500.
+The 'Ludicrous Model' acceleration package - only available on the Performance version - costs an extra £8,200.
 Autopilot is now standard on the Model X, although Full Self Driving Capability costs a further £4,900.